UofUEpiBio/epiworldRShiny/inst/models/shiny_measles.md

     code is available <a href="https://github.com/UofUEpiBio/epiworldRShiny/tree/measlesquarantine">here</a>.
 </div>

-# Measles Model
+# Modeling Measles in Schools

-Using this app, you can simulate measles outbreaks and compare **how many fewer cases a quarantine procedure yields**.
-You can specify the number of people (population size), the number of initial cases, the proportion of vaccinated agents, and the duration in days.
-You can learn more about the model at <https://github.com/EpiForeSITE/epiworld-measles>.
+Using this app, you can simulate measles outbreaks in schools and compare **how many fewer cases a quarantine procedure yields**.
+You can specify the number of people in the school (population size), the number of initial cases, the proportion of vaccinated agents, and the simulation duration in days.

+Learn more about the model at <https://github.com/EpiForeSITE/epiworld-measles>.